freqtrade/freqtrade/docs/advanced-setup.md

 ## Running multiple instances of Freqtrade

-This section will show you how to run multiple bots a the same time, on the same machine.
+This section will show you how to run multiple bots at the same time, on the same machine.

 ### Things to consider

-* use different database files.
+* Use different database files.
-* use different telegram Bots (requires 2 different configuration files).
+* Use different Telegram bots (requires multiple different configuration files; applies only when Telegram is enabled).
-* use different ports (applies only when webserver is enabled).
+* Use different ports (applies only when Freqtrade REST API webserver is enabled).

-#### Different database files
+### Different database files

 In order to keep track of your trades, profits, etc., freqtrade is using a SQLite database where it stores various types of information such as the trades you performed in the past and the current position(s) you are holding at any time.
-This allows you to keep track of your profits, but most importantly, keep track of ongoing activity if the bot process would be restarted or would be terminated unexpectently.
+This allows you to keep track of your profits, but most importantly, keep track of ongoing activity if the bot process would be restarted or would be terminated unexpectedly.

-Freqtrade will, by default, use seperate database files for dry-run and live bots (this assumes no database-url is given in either configuration nor via command line argument).
+Freqtrade will, by default, use separate database files for dry-run and live bots (this assumes no database-url is given in either configuration nor via command line argument).
-For live trading mode, the default database will be `tradesv3.sqlite`, and for dry-run, it will be `tradesv3.dryrun.sqlite`.
+For live trading mode, the default database will be `tradesv3.sqlite` and for dry-run it will be `tradesv3.dryrun.sqlite`.

 The optional argument to the trade command used to specify the path of these files is `--db-url`, which requires a valid SQLAlchemy url.
 So when you are starting a bot with only the config and strategy arguments in dry-run mode, the following 2 commands would have the same outcome.